Welcome at the Max Weber Institute of Sociology!

 - For further information regarding the admission process, see here.

-For questions on program or Learning Agreement (LA) please contact departmental coordinator.
+For questions on program or Learning Agreement (LA) please contact Departmental Coordinator.